 sigrok-cli --scan to be extra sure that sigrok has recognized your device.

-Now, granted, Pulseview’s UI barely fits in the tiny low-resolution screen of the Pocket C.H.I.P, and I believe there are some icons that are not being drawn, but it’s quite usable as it is.
+Now, granted, Pulseview’s UI barely fits in the tiny low-resolution screen of the Pocket C.H.I.P, and I believe there are some icons that are not being drawn, (See update by the end of this post!) but it’s quite usable as it is.

 In the dropdown box where it says “Demo Device” you should see “Saleae Logic” as one of the options.
 If that’s not the case go to “File>Connect to Device…” and select the fx2lafw driver.
 Scanning for devices should make the “Saleae” analyzer appear in the list so you can select it later on the box here.